KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 • I have stored images of all icons used in the project in my internal static files and manually customized them in order to avoid using Font Awesome because of its extensive size.

+### **Defensive design**
+**Error pages (404 and 500)**

+If 404 or 500 error occurs within the site, User will see the customized page that contains the information about the error and button to go back to the Home page.

 ### **Features**
 1. Create a basic Django project and first application
 2. Initial deployment